 Legal Question: If there’s something strange and you get arrested, who ya gonna call?
 YOUR LAWYER

 This week’s question was sparked by watching the new movie Ghostbusters: Afterlife.
 No spoilers, but in the movie, a character is arrested and demands to make their one phone call.
-As I was thoroughly enjoying that movie (seriously – go see… Continue reading
+As I was thoroughly enjoying that movie (seriously - go see it!
+I laughed.
+I cried.
+I cried talking about it later.
+I loved it!), I … Continue reading Legal Question: If there’s something strange and you get arrested, who ya gonna call?
+YOUR LAWYER

 Legal Question: What is in Those Drawers?